Solidarity Housing Frequently Asked Questions

 Broadly speaking, we envision three main situations in which this model could work for homeowners:

-A homeowner wishes to downsize to a smaller living space, and monthly payments from the land trust provide a sustainable income to the homeowner.
+A homeowner wishes to downsize to a smaller living space, and monthly payments from the land trust or co-op provide a sustainable income to the homeowner.

 A homeowner wishes to remain in their home while sharing it with others.
 They can remain in a suite of their home, while others move into another portion.
 The homeowner could receive free rent in perpetuity, in addition to monthly payments.